awell-health/healthie-sdk/README.md

 This Healthie SDK provides convenient access to Healthie's GraphQL API from applications written in server-side JavaScript.
 The SDK also exports all of Healthie's GraphQL types.

+## Disclaimer

+This is not an official Healthie SDK as it's not built or maintained by the Healthie team.
+It's a simple wrapper around the Healthie GraphQL API that makes it easier to use in Node.js and TypeScript projects.

+Healthie does have official SDKs, see https://help.gethealthie.com/article/943-healthies-api.

 ## Generate the SDK

 ```bash